ibm-cloud-docs/Cloudant/databases/conflicts.md

 ## How to resolve conflicts
 {: #how-to-resolve-conflicts}

-After you find a conflict, you can resolve it by following four steps: get, merge, upload, and delete, as shown next.
+After you find a conflict, you can resolve it by following the four steps that are described next.

+- Get
+- Merge
+- Upload
+- Delete

 See the following example document of the first version: